 There does not have to have been an actual event resulting in harm for a restraining order to issue.
 Emails, texts, calls, snap chats and other forms of communication all can be staking or threatening and may even be domestic abuse.

-3. The Alleged Perpetrator Does Not Have Any Right to Be Present Whenever a Judge Decides to Issue a Temporary Restraining Order
+3. The Alleged Perpetrator Does Not Have Any Right to Be Present When a Judge Decides to Issue a Temporary Restraining Order

 Yes, you can be temporarily restrained from your own home or restrained from seeing your children without ever being given the opportunity to speak.
 A temporary restraining order can, in court language, be granted “ex parte.”